Recommendations

 A Columbia Krazy Kat animated short.
 Krazy Kat suffers a terrible accident while wallpapering Kitty's home and is bed ridden.
 The dog recruits other canines to finish the job.

-The influence of Manny Gould in Paper Hanger can be felt in the way modern Short films handle cinematic excellence.
+The influence of Manny Gould in Paper Hanger can be felt in the way modern Animation films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 View Details